Malnutrition in disability: How to prevent and treat it

 September 25, 2019

 Our diet plays an important role in overall health and wellbeing.
-Good food choices can improve our quality of life, help maintain healthy body weight and reduce the risk of chronic disease.
+Good food choices can improve our quality of life, help maintain healthy body weight and reduce the risk of chronic disease and malnutrition.

 Many preventable health conditions are often affected by our food choices – obesity, high blood pressure, type 2 diabetes and stroke.
 This is because the nutrients we derive from eating food play a role in the way our metabolism functions.
 In other words, how our body runs!